 This should be obvious, but you should pay off your card each month in full.
 Travel rewards cards tend to charge higher interest rates, so paying it in full will prevent this in the first place.
 Also, not paying off your card will cause your utilization rate, or the balances on your cards over your total available credit, to increase.
 As you’ll want to keep that below 4%, paying off these balances will only help your credit.

 And again, with minimum spending requirements, make sure you can meet these via either everyday spending (bills, entertainment, etc.), manufactured spending (paying for dinner for the table and having them Venmo you, send money via Venmo to a trusted person and they pay you back, etc.), or purchases you’ve saved for (wedding/honeymoon deposits, etc.).
 Do not spend money just to hit the minimum spend: that’s a likely way to overspend and go into debt.
 Just spend your normal, budgeted monthly amount, and apply for cards you can afford.
-Don’t apply to 3 cards with $4,000 minimum spend requirements unless you can spend $12,000 in 3 months without going into debt.
+Don’t apply to cards with $4,000 minimum spend requirements unless you can spend that amount normally and pay it off.

 But on the bright side, if you’re planning a wedding and have saved up the money, put those deposits/final payments down on the card and pay it off!
 It may be the easiest way to hit those minimum spends without trying.